LindseySully/streaming-02-multiple-processes/README.md

 Try to figure out what's going on.

 1. What libraries did we import?
+    - datetime
+    - logging
+    - multiprocessing
+    - os
+    - platform
+    - sqlite3
+    - sys
+    - time
 1. Where do we set the TASK_DURATION_SECONDS?
+    - Where the constants are set up - line 40
 1. How many functions are defined?
+    - 7 functions
 1. What are the function names?
+    - recreate_datebase
+    - create_table
+    - drop_table
+    - insert_pet
+    - process_one
+    - process_two
+    - process_three
 1. In general, what does each function do?
+    - recreate_datebase: drops the table and recreates the database itself
+    - create_table: creates the pet table
+    - drop_table: drops the pet table if it already exists
+    - insert_pet: inserts pet information into the pet table
+    - process_one: calls on the first process to submit the pets of Ace & Buddy
+    - process_two: calls on the 2nd process to submit the pets of Cooper & Dingo
+    - process_three: calls on the 3rd process to submit the pets of Emma & Felix
 1. Where does the execution begin?
 Hint: generally at the end of the file.
+    - Line 169 - if __name__ == "__main__"
 1. How many processes do we start?
+    - 3 Processes
 1. How many records does each process insert?
+    - 2 Records in each process

 In this first run, we start 3 processes, each inserting 2 records into a shared database